vdaas/vald/docs/user-guides/cluster-role-binding.md

     namespace: default
 ```

+When the role binds to the service account, the access right of the role will be granted to the service account.
+In this case, all the access rights of the role `discoverer` will be granted to the service account `vald`.

-This service account will be [used in Vald Discoverer](https://github.com/vdaas/vald/blob/main/k8s/discoverer/deployment.yaml#L155) to help automate operations for the Vald cluster.
+The service account `vald` is required for [Vald Discoverer](https://github.com/vdaas/vald/blob/main/k8s/discoverer/deployment.yaml#L155) to retrieve the required information to operate the Vald cluster.

 For more information about Vald Discoverer, please refer [here](../overview/component/discoverer.md).

-## Customize cluster role configuration
+## Customize cluster role and cluster role binding configuration on Helm chart for Vald Discoverer

-To customize cluster role configuration, you may need to change the `discoverer.clusterRole` configuration on the helm chart.
+To customize the cluster role configuration on the Helm chart for Vald Discoverer, you may need to change the `discoverer.clusterRole` configuration on the Helm chart file.
 The cluster role configurations are enabled by default.

 ```yaml
   clusterRole: